Does motorcycle insurance cover medical bills?

 If you have expensive health bills and other health insurance, you may want to file a claim on your health insurance plan as well as your medical payments coverage or PIP.
 Medical expense coverages from your motorcycle policy can also cover co-pays and deductibles that you have to pay through your health insurance policy.

-Do I need medical payments coverage on my motorcycle insurance?
+Do you need medical payments coverage on your motorcycle insurance?

 Motorcycle injuries are often serious, especially if you don't wear a helmet.
-If your health insurance has a high yearly deductible, expensive co-pays, or doesn't cover motorcycle injuries, you may want to consider adding Med Pay or PIP.
-Even if your health insurance plan offers good coverage and low costs for motorcycle injuries, medical bills coverage through your motorcycle insurance can extend your benefits.
-In the case of PIP, it can cover non-medical expenses like lost wages or increased childcare that result from the accident.
+If your health insurance has a high annual deductible, expensive co-pay, or doesn't cover motorcycle injuries, consider adding medical payments coverage if you live in a state that doesn't require PIP.
+Even if your health insurance plan provides sufficient coverage for motorcycle injuries, medical payments coverage under your motorcycle policy can offer additional protection and cover your passengers as well.

 Enjoy life on two wheels with motorcycle insurance from Progressive